-901.5 Bilingual and ESL
+Bilingual and ESL and Dual Language

-The Bilingual and ESL program must adhere to state law, Texas Education Code (TEC) 29.053 and TEC 42.153.
+The Bilingual, ESL and dual language program must adhere to state law, Texas Education Code (TEC) 29.053 and TEC 42.153.
 Chapter 29 addresses the programmatic guidelines related to eligibility, identification, and program services.
 Chapter 42 addresses the funding weight(s) and allowable costs.

-Specifically, each school district shall identify students eligible for the Bilingual or ESL program and serve the students in an appropriate manner to obtain state funds.
-All student identification and enrollment shall meet the special program guidelines in the Student Attendance Accounting Handbook (SAAH).
+Specifically, each school district shall identify students eligible for the Bilingual, ESL and dual language program and serve the students in an appropriate manner to obtain state funds.
+Student identification and enrollment shall meet the special program guidelines in the Student Attendance Accounting Handbook (SAAH).
 Student enrollment data shall be submitted to TEA through the PEIMS Fall Submission as of the snapshot date.
 The attendance and/or contact hour data for funding purposes shall be submitted to TEA through the PEIMS Summer Submission.

-The Special Program Administrator with oversight responsibility to certify the Bilingual and ESL special program data prior to submission to TEA shall be the Director of Bilingual Programs.
+The Special Program Administrator with oversight responsibility to certify the Bilingual, ESL and dual language special program data prior to submission to TEA shall be the Director of Bilingual Programs.